 What is gangrene?

-Gangrene or necrosis, ("death of tissue") in a human, is usually caused by bacterial infection or obstruction of blood flow to a particular area - particularly the hands and feet.
+Gangrene, (necrosis, or death of tissue short of death of the patient) usually develops from bacterial infection or obstruction of blood flow to various areas - particularly the hands and feet.

-When the blood supply is cut off, the tissue becomes “necrotic” i.e. some of the tissue dies because there is no blood circulation available to provide tissues with nutrients and oxygen.
+If blood supply is cut off, the tissue becomes “necrotic” i.e. some of the tissue dies due to loss of blood circulation which is essential for providing nutrients and oxygen to the body.

-Predisposing factors to gangrene include diabetes, peripheral vascular disease, smoking and frostbite.
-In other words, conditions that tend to block blood circulation to a particular area of the body.
-Usually, the feet.
+Predisposing factors to gangrene include diabetes, peripheral vascular disease, smoking and frostbite, where blood circulation to a particular area of the body is compromised, such as the feet.

-Because this patient had irreversible damage and loss of blood circulation to his big toe (note that it is black in the other pics), amputation of the whole forefoot was considered because gangrene often spreads to adjacent tissue if the dead tissue is not removed.
+This patient's irreversible damage and loss of blood circulation to his toe, (we can see how black it appears in the other photos), amputation of the whole forefoot was considered due to the risk of gangrene that often spreads to adjacent normal tissue.

-Wheatgrass extract, which can quickly repair damage to the micro-circulation, (the tiny blood vessels crucial for maintaining the skin health) was applied to the affected area on alternate days.
+Wheatgrass extract can rapidly repair damage to the micro-circulation, (i.e. the tiny blood vessels that are crucial for maintaining the skin's functionality) was applied to the affected area on alternate days.

 In the two photos above, (Figures 2 and 3), blood supply to the wound (red coloration) has improved - a sign that healing is progressing.
 Amputation of the forefoot will no longer be necessary.
 In Figure 4 below, the big toe has been amputated and the forefoot now is receiving normal blood circulation, the whole wound having healed well.